tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 Universities need to teach Software Engineering knowledge that is fundamental in the sense that it does not become obsolete in the next 5 years and in the sense that it captures some unchanging principles of Software Engineering.
-Heavyweight software engineering methods from 1970s and 1980s are not this, but more modern methods like Scrum and Agile programming are not this kind of knowledge either.
+Heavyweight software engineering methods from the 1970s and 1980s are not this, but more modern methods like Scrum and Agile programming are not this kind of knowledge either.